Lou Adler: Personal life

 Adler married actress and singer Shelley Fabares in 1964 and produced several of her songs.
 They separated in 1966 and formally divorced in 1980.
-In 1973, he fathered his first son, Nic Adler, with actress Britt Ekland.
+She passed away in 2026.In 1973, he fathered his first son, Nic Adler, with actress Britt Ekland.
 In 1978, he fathered another son, Cisco Adler, with then-girlfriend Phyllis Somer.
 In the 1980s, his son Sonny was born from a brief relationship with Danish model Winnie Hollman.
-In 2024, it was revealed that Hollman’s daughter Honey, who is two years older than Sonny, is also Adler's biological child.
+In 2024, it was revealed that Hollman's daughter Honey, who is two years older than Sonny, is also Adler's biological child.
 Before that, Honey was assumed to have been the daughter of Jack Nicholson, who Hollman was also seeing at the time.

 Adler is married to former actress Page Hannah.
 They have four children.
 He has often sat courtside next to Dyan Cannon and Jack Nicholson at Los Angeles Lakers home games.
 He owns the Roxy Theatre with his son Nic, who operates the historic music venue on the Sunset Strip in West Hollywood, California.
 Peter Fonda based his character Terry Valentine in The Limey on Adler.

-In 1976, Adler and his administrative assistant were kidnapped from their Malibu home.
+On September 1, 1976, Adler and his administrative assistant were kidnapped from their Malibu home.
 One of the perpetrators pulled a gun on Adler's assistant and gained entry.
 The two men were held for eight hours and released after $25,000 in ransom money was paid.
 Three suspects were arrested and sheriff's deputies later recovered $14,900 of the ransom.
 Two suspects were convicted and one was sentenced to life in prison.